lenianiva/Pantograph/README.md

 ## Development

 A Lean development shell is provided in the Nix flake.
+Nix usage is optional.

 ### Testing